 What shoes should I wear in Dublin in winter?

-I find a comfy pair of waterproof ankle boots to be perfect for an Ireland packing list.
+I also find a comfy pair of waterproof ankle boots to be perfect for an Ireland packing list.
 Soggy feet aren’t fun; neither are blisters.
 Be prepared for the wet as well as the cold.

 Take a look at the best waterproof boots for travel!